mransbro/ckad-study-notes/README.md

 2. Setting command-line arguments for a container
 3. Populate config files in a volume.

-The data field contains the configuration data in the form of key value pairs.
+In the manifest the data field contains the configuration data in the form of key value pairs.

 ```yaml
 apiVersion: v1